CognitiveScale/cortex-certifai-examples/tutorials/README.md

 # Cortex Certifai Tutorials
 This directory contains self contained tutorials which walk through various parts of Certifai *outside* of a notebook environment.

+### Bringing In Your Own Model to Certifai Part 1

+ Bringing In Your Own Model to Certifai example demonstrates how to create a scan in Certifai using your own model.
+In this example the model being used is Logistic Regression.
+We will show how to configure the model to be used in Certifai, and run a scan on it with key evaluation metrics:

+ * Fairness
+ * Explainability
+ * Robustness

+The end result will be a scan definition file which contains the meta data from our scan, which can be used for running scans in the CLI and in Part 2 of this tutorial.

-### Bringing In Your Own Model CLI
+### Bringing In Your Own Model to Certifai Part 2

-This tutorial continues from part 1 located in the *notebooks* folder.
+This tutorial continues from part 1 and assumes it has been completed as a prerequisite

 This walkthrough will demonstrate how to package and expose a model as a web service using S2i.
 After that step is complete, the local model will be used to run a Certifai Scan through the CLI with the Scan Definition file.